mojsony/api-descriptions/design-guidelines.md

-API Design and Documentation Guidelines
+API Design Guidelines
 ===================================
-Here are some guidelines to keep in mind when writing documentation and descriptions.
+Here are some guidelines to keep in mind when writing API interface specifications.

 > This page is work in progress.
 The list of guidelines will be expanded very soon.